Comparing Hyperconverged Infrastructure Solutions: Harvester and OpenStack

 There’s no upgrade path from Harvester 0.2.0 to 0.3.0, so the first step was reinstalling my Intel NUC with Harvester 0.3.0 following the docs at: https://docs.harvesterhci.io/v0.3/install/iso-install/.

 Given that my previous Harvester 0.2.0 install included Rancher, I figured I’d install Rancher in a VM running on my newly installed Harvester 0.3.0 node – but which OS would I use?
-With Rancher being deployed using a single Docker container, I was looking for a small, lightweight OS that included Docker.
+With Rancher being deployed using a single Docker container, I was looking for a small, lightweight OS for the edge that included Docker.
 From past experience, I knew that openSUSE Leap had slimmed down images of its distribution available at https://get.opensuse.org/leap/ – click the alternative downloads link immediately under the initial downloads.
 Known as Just enough OS (JeOS), these are available for both Leap and Tumbleweed (their rolling release).
 I opted for Leap, so I created an image using the URL for the OpenStack Cloud image (trust me – the KVM and XEN image hangs on boot).

 Knowing that I wanted to be able to access Rancher on the same network my Harvester node was attached to, I also enabled Advanced | Settings | vlan (VLAN) and created a network using VLAN ID 1 (Advanced | Networks).